kadimetla/doc-adk-training/training/module02-environment-setup/lab-solution.md

         ```shell
         .venv\Scripts\activate.bat
         ```
-    *   **Windows (PowerShell):**
-        ```shell
-        .venv\Scripts\Activate.ps1
-        ```

     After activation, you should see `(.venv)` at the beginning of your terminal prompt.
-To exit the environment at any time, simply run the command `deactivate`.

-### Step 3: Install the Google ADK
+### Step 3: Install Dependencies

-With your virtual environment active, you can now safely install the ADK.
+With your virtual environment active, you can now safely install the ADK and the `dotenv` library for managing environment variables.

-1.  **Install the package using `pip`:**
+1.  **Install the packages using `pip`:
     ```shell
-    pip install google-adk
+    pip install google-adk python-dotenv
     ```
-    `pip` is the Python package installer, and this command downloads and installs the latest version of the ADK and its required dependencies into your `.venv`.

 2.  **Save your dependencies:**
-    To make your project reproducible, save the list of installed packages to a `requirements.txt` file.
     ```shell
     pip freeze > requirements.txt
     ```

-### Step 4: Authenticate with Google Cloud
+### Step 4: Configure Authentication

-Finally, let's authorize your local environment to use Google Cloud services.
+Create a file named `.env` in your `adk-training` directory.
+This file will securely store your authentication credentials.
+Choose **one** of the two options below.

+**Option A: Use a Google AI Studio API Key (Recommended for Beginners)**
+1. Get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2. Add the following line to your `.env` file, replacing `YOUR_API_KEY` with the key you generated:
+    ```
+    GOOGLE_API_KEY="YOUR_API_KEY"
+    ```

+**Option B: Use Vertex AI (Advanced)**
-1.  **Install the Google Cloud CLI:**
+1. Ensure you have a Google Cloud project with the Vertex AI API enabled.

-    If you don't have it installed, follow the official instructions to [install the Google Cloud CLI](https://cloud.google.com/sdk/docs/install).

-2.  **Log in and create Application Default Credentials:**

-    Run the following command in your terminal:
+2. Authenticate with the gcloud CLI:
     ```shell
     gcloud auth application-default login
     ```

-    This command will open a web browser and prompt you to log in with your Google account.
-After you approve the permissions, the gcloud CLI will store authentication credentials on your local machine.
-The ADK will automatically find and use these credentials to make secure API calls.
+3. Add the following lines to your `.env` file, replacing the placeholder values with your Google Cloud project details:
+    ```
+    GOOGLE_GENAI_USE_VERTEXAI="1"
+    GOOGLE_CLOUD_PROJECT="your-gcp-project-id"
+    GOOGLE_CLOUD_LOCATION="us-central1"
+    ```

-### Step 5: Verify Your Setup (Optional but Recommended)
+### Step 5: Verify Your Setup

-To provide a more robust confirmation that the environment is working, you can run a small Python script to actively check the ADK installation and authentication.
+This script will load your `.env` file and use the credentials to test the connection to the LLM service via an ADK agent.

 1. Create a new file named `verify_setup.py` in your `adk-training` directory.
 2. Copy and paste the following code into the file:
     ```python
     # verify_setup.py
     import asyncio
+    import os
+    from dotenv import load_dotenv
     from google.adk.agents import LlmAgent
+    from google.adk.runners import Runner
+    from google.adk.sessions import InMemorySessionService
+    from google.genai import types

     async def main():
+        # Load environment variables from the .env file
+        load_dotenv()

         try:
             print("✅ Google ADK is installed correctly.")
-            print("Attempting to connect to the LLM service...")
+            print("Attempting to connect to the LLM service via an ADK agent...")

+            # Define a simple ADK agent
+            agent = LlmAgent(
+                name="verify_agent",
+                model="gemini-2.5-flash",
-            agent = LlmAgent(name="verify_agent", model="gemini-2.5-flash", instruction="You are a helpful assistant.")
+                instruction="You are a helpful assistant.
+Respond with a short confirmation."
+            )

+            # Use the ADK Runner to execute the agent
+            runner = Runner(
+                app_name="agents", # This must match the ADK's inferred app name
+                agent=agent,
+                session_service=InMemorySessionService()
+            )
-            response = await agent.invoke("hello")
+            session = await runner.session_service.create_session(
+                app_name="agents", user_id="test_user"
+            )
+            message = types.Content(parts=[types.Part(text="hello")])

+            # Stream the response from the agent
+            final_response_text = "Agent did not produce a final response."
+            async for event in runner.run_async(user_id="test_user", session_id=session.id, new_message=message):
+                if event.is_final_response():
-            if response:
+                    if event.content and event.content.parts:
+                        final_response_text = event.content.parts[0].text
+                    elif event.actions and event.actions.escalate:
+                        final_response_text = f"Agent escalated: {event.error_message or 'No specific message.'}"
+                    break

+            if final_response_text != "Agent did not produce a final response.":
-                print("✅ Authentication successful: Connected to the LLM service.")
+                print("✅ Authentication successful: Connected to the LLM service via ADK agent.")
-                print(f"LLM response: {response}")
+                print(f"ADK agent response: {final_response_text}")
             else:
-                print("❌ Authentication failed: Could not connect to the LLM service.")
+                print("❌ Authentication failed: Could not connect to the LLM service via ADK agent.")

         except ImportError:
             print("❌ Installation error: The 'google-adk' package could not be found.")